All for Nothing

-Even with good intentions, Peter’s attempt of misdirecting the Saviour’s path was serious enough to be considered the will of the enemy.
-For Ellie, the suggestion made by Joel was just as astonishing.
-It was the “last temptation” of her situation.
-Joel, on the other hand, revealed that he didn’t mind leaving humanity in our doom, as long as they could be together.
-This prompted Ellie to reflect on their sufferings and transgressions — the lives that were lost because of them, the sacrifices that were made for the cause.
-“It can’t be for nothing,” she said before pressing on, determined to do whatever it took to return the world to its former glory (the likes of which she had never seen due to her age).
-Perhaps like Peter, Joel thought that he was doing his beloved companion a favour by offering a way out; but frankly, the favour was for himself.
+Even with good intentions, Peter’s attempt at misdirecting Jesus was taken as a direct attack from the enemy.
+And for Ellie, the suggestion made by Joel is equally astonishing.
+This may be the “last temptation” of her journey, and it prompts Ellie to reflect on their sufferings and transgressions — the lives lost because of them, the sacrifices made for the cause.
+“It can’t be for nothing,” she concludes before pressing on.
+Perhaps like Peter, Joel thinks that he would be doing her a favour by offering a way out; but frankly, that favour seems to be more for himself.

-The real test came when they finally arrived at their destination.
-After an unfortunate accident and a misunderstanding, Joel regained consciousness inside a hospital room where he was told by Marlene, the leader of the Fireflies, that Ellie was being prepped for brain surgery — one that would leave her dead, but was necessary in the process of creating a cure.
-Admittedly, it was sad that Joel didn’t get the chance to say goodbye properly, but there was no excuse for what he does next.
-In an effort to rescue Ellie, he slaughters his way through the building and into the operation room, murdering even the medical staff.
-He then snatched Ellie away from the bed on which she was to deliver the salvation that the world desperately needed.
-If only Ellie had been awake to talk some sense into him.
+The real challenge is revealed when they arrive at their destination.
+After an unfortunate accident, Joel regains consciousness inside a hospital where he is told by Marlene, the leader of the Fireflies, that Ellie is being prepped for brain surgery — one that would leave her dead in the process of creating a cure.
+Admittedly, it is sad that Joel hasn’t been given the chance to say goodbye, but there is no excuse for what he does next.
+In an effort to rescue Ellie, he slaughters his way through the building and into the operation room, murdering the medical staff as well.
+He then snatches the unconscious girl away from the bed where she’s meant to deliver salvation to the world.